FerniCuesta/taller-master-ugr/README.md

 - Can you explain when to use each?
 - Did you try pushing tags?
 What happened?

-💡 **Stash Confusion**:
-- Did stash pop cause any conflicts?
-- When would stash apply be better than pop?

-💡 **Remote Tracking**:
+💡 **Tag Types**:
-- What's the difference between `git fetch` and `git pull`?
+- What's the difference between annotated and lightweight tags?
+- When should you use each type?
-- How do tracking branches work?
+- How do you push tags to remote?

 ### Tips for Success